Eastern Football Netball League

-The Eastern Football Netball League (known previously as the Eastern Districts Football League and later the Eastern Football League) is an Australian rules football league, based in the eastern suburbs of metropolitan Melbourne.
+The Eastern Football Netball League (EFNL), formerly known as the Eastern Districts Football League (EDFL) and later the Eastern Football League (EFL), is an Australian rules football and netball league based in the eastern suburbs of metropolitan Melbourne.

 History

-The Eastern Districts Football League was established on 15 February 1962, but its origins can be traced back to the Reporter District Football League established in 1903.
+The Eastern Districts Football League was established on 15 February 1962, but its origins can be traced back to the Reporter District Football League established in 1903, with the following clubs - Bayswater, Box Hill, Canterbury, Ferntree Gully, Mitcham and Ringwood.

-From 1927 until World War 2, the league was known as the Ringwood District Football League.
-It was known as the Croydon District Football League and the Croydon Mail Football League between World War 2 and 1949.
-In 1950 the league became known as the Croydon-Ferntree Gully League.
+The following football associations all played their part in the now Eastern Football Netball League: